northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   --gres=gpu:p100:1

 .. note::
+Note:
- Note that requesting a specific type of GPU could result in longer wait times based on GPU availability at that time.
+ Requesting a specific type of GPU could result in longer wait times based on GPU availability at that time.

 For a list of available GPU types, refer to the GPU Types column in the table at the top of this page.